Building a Persimmon community

 Put family first

-Part of our commitment to supporting local areas also includes donating to schools through the Community Champions scheme, such as funding outdoor learning spaces so that your children learn about the importance of caring for wildlife and supporting habitats.
+Part of our commitment to supporting local areas also includes donating to schools through the Community Champions scheme, such as funding outdoor learning spaces so that show the importance of caring for wildlife and supporting habitats.

 We want to create developments that provide homes for not for only you, but also for local wildlife.
 So what are we doing to support biodiversity on our developments?